FLiER: Practical Topology Update Detection Using Sparse PMUs: Experiments

 \subsubsection{Line Failures}

 Figure \ref{fig:ieee57ranks} shows the accuracy of FLiER in identifying line failures in the IEEE 57-bus test network.
 For each PMU deployment, we show the cumulative distribution function of ranks, i.e.~the ranks of each simulated contingency in the ordered list produced by FLiER.
 We show further results in Table~\ref{tab:comparison}.
-With PMUs everywhere, the correct answer was chosen in every single case, even in the presence of noise.
-The case with three PMUs is also quite robust to noise, the results changing little in its presence.
+With PMUs everywhere, the correct answer was chosen in all 78 of 78 cases, even in the presence of noise.
+The case with three PMUs is also quite robust to noise.
 In the test with a single unfavorably-placed PMU, FLiER typically ranks the correct line among the top three in the absence of noise; with noise, the accuracy degrades, though not completely.

 In Figure~\ref{fig:ieee57ranksDC}, we repeat the experiment of Figure~\ref{fig:ieee57ranks}, but with the DC approximation used in~\cite{Tate:2008:Line} rather than the AC linearization used in FLiER.
 We also present comparisons in Table~\ref{tab:comparison}.
 With PMUs everywhere, there is little difference in accuracy.
 With fewer PMUs, FLiER is more accurate.
 In the sparse case, the DC approximation without noise behaves similarly to FLiER with noise, while in the single PMU deployment the DC results without noise are much worse than those from FLiER even with noise.